-This web guide is currently the combination of the listing of the already digitized and 352 "new" titles that were digitized by the Harvard Library's Imaging Services in the spring of 2015 and the spring of 2016 (to find these works, search as title in HOLLIS Classic or HOLLIS+ "Andover-Harvard Theological Library pamphlet digitization project.
+This web guide is currently the combination of the listing of the already digitized and 352 "new" titles that were digitized by the Harvard Library's Imaging Services in the spring of 2015 and the spring of 2016 (to find these works, search HOLLIS for "Andover-Harvard Theological Library pamphlet digitization project.
 Unitarian Universalist congregations."
 Also, links to the library's Flickr account are included for the states that also have material in this guide (the complete congregations list on the Flickr account is here).

 What Is Listed in This Guide?

 - Congregational histories